How Long Does Adderall Stay In Your System?

 - Blurred vision

-- Mental health issues, which may include hallucinations, depression, paranoia, or mania (frenzied or atypically excited mood)
+- Mental health issues like depression, paranoia, or mania

 - Loss of coordination